WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2014/15 YEAR

 - There are limited spaces available, so send us your best, well-edited submissions.

-- Include a cover page with your name, contact information and writing experience along with a brief paragraph about why you should be considered for this program, how far along you are in your novel, previous courses you’ve taken and/or publishing credits and your level of commitment to the program.
+- Include a cover page with your name, contact information and writing experience along with a brief paragraph about why you should be considered for this program, how far along you are in your novel, any particular problems you are having with the manuscript, previous courses you’ve taken and/or publishing credits and your level of commitment to the program.

-- Or email as an attachment in .doc, .docx, .pdf or .rtf to: firstname.lastname@example.org
+- Email applications ONLY as an attachment in .doc, .docx, .pdf or .rtf to: firstname.lastname@example.org

 Student placement in a specific class is based on a variety of factors.
 We first consider your story: genre, writing experience, current manuscript length, and who we think would be the best instructor to guide you.
 Other consideration is given to your preference of instructor, day of the week etc. If you have a preference for instructor or a certain day is better than another, please state in your cover letter, otherwise, we will find the best fit for you as a writer.